skiptheviking/skiptheviking.github.io/content/blog/books/index.md

 [Clean Architecture](https://amzn.to/2urvesI)
 by Robert C. Martin

 You want clean architecture?
-Invert your dependencies towards least change.
+Invert your code dependencies towards least change.
 How do I know this?
 This book!
 Another hit from Uncle Bob - this is a must read if you want to design a system that is flexible and maintanable.

 [The Maxwell Leadership Bible](https://amzn.to/37S86SS)